noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2 Draft 2.md

 ### Introduction

 Good morning community members, caregivers, and friends.
 Some of you probably know better than anybody the hardships and discrimination that come with having a disability, however today I'm here to tell you that its not getting better.
-However, regardless of whether you are currently aware of the extent to which people with disabilities are disadvantaged in ways far greater than physical ailments, I hope to inform you today of where and when it is happening most, and what we can do about it as a community.
+Regardless of whether you are currently aware of the extent to which people with disabilities are disadvantaged in ways far greater than physical ailments, I hope to inform you today of where and when it is happening most, and what we can do about it as a community.

 ### Hospitals

 An investigation by the University of Melbourne shockingly titled "Australians with disability are 4 times more likely to die early", reveals just that.
 While disappointing, the increase in early mortalities falls in line with society's expectations.
-Clearly people with health issues relating to their disabilities will live shorter lives than otherwise healthy individuals.
+Clearly people with health issues relating to their disabilities will live shorter lives than the typical person.
 That would be the case if the reasons that disabled people were dying early were actually related to their pre-existing condition.

 I omitted the last part of that title, " – often not due to their disability" (Disney et al., 2024).